Parimatch1/SV-Guides-Revamped/In-Game Rules & Moderation Policies.md

 * Users are allowed to share the type, reason, and length of their punishment unless told otherwise.
 * Community Advisory Council+ can issue blacklists.
 However, Board of Governors+ permission is required to issue a blacklist.
 * Community Advisory Council+ can demote, suspend, and terminate users.
 However, Prison Commissioner+ permission is required to issue these punishments.
+* You have up to one hour to log a punishment.
+Users who are occupied with a session will have extended time so long they log it asap.
+It is highly recommended that (unless your busy with a session) you log asap.
+  * You are required to add BC comments for in-game punishments within 5 minutes of them being issued to ensure infractions are properly counted.

 ---